MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 #### Data replication

 Communicating across regions is much slower than communicating within a region.
-In general, a larger geographic distance between two regions incurs more network latency.
+In general, a larger geographic distance between two regions incurs more network latency because of the longer physical distance that data needs to travel.
 See [Azure network round-trip latency statistics][round-trip-latency] for the expected network latency when you connect between two regions.

 Cross-region network latency can significantly affect your solution design because you need to carefully consider how the extra latency affects data replication and other transactions.
 For many solutions, a cross-region architecture requires *asynchronous* replication to minimize the effect of cross-region traffic on performance.